3gData/3gData.github.io/index.md

 ## RoEmpires
 ### ***Lead Programmer & Developer*** (September 2021 - August 2022)
-Lead programmer, Systems coordinator, Employee At RoEmpires.
-Working as the Lead Programmer, it was my role to Program the game alongside managing the github.
-Furthermore, it was also my role to ensure that all scripters are working to their full potential, Including management of applicants.\
+Lead programmer, Systems Coordinator, Employee At RoEmpires.
+Working as the Lead Programmer, my role was to Program the game alongside managing the GitHub.
+Furthermore, it was also my role to ensure that all scripters were working to their full potential, including the management of applicants.\
 View Game: **[Here](https://www.roblox.com/games/8254715417/BETA-RoEmpires)**\
 **N/A Visits**